-------------- --- CALL FOR PAPERS --------------

 Ten of the submitted papers will be selected for presentation in a

 technical session.
-The objective of the technical sessions is to cover
+The objective of the technical sessions is to cover as

 broadly as possible the field of MOMH.
-Papers are selected on the basis
+Papers are selected on the basis of

 their outstanding quality and the fact that they discuss a topic not